MatrixAI/Polykey-Docs/Vaults.md

 * `content`: Content of the secret

 Adds a secret to the vault.
 Returns `true` if success.
-If a secret of the same name already exists or a directory of the same name ecists, an 'ErrorSecretExists' exception will be thrown.
+If a secret of the same name already exists or a directory of the same name exists, an 'ErrorSecretExists' exception will be thrown.
 TODO: Ensure .git is not added, how?

 ---